kongondo/Padloper2Starter/README.md

 To accomplish the above, we add the hook `customIsChargeEUDigitalGoodsTax` in [ready.php](/ready.php).
 This function hooks into `PadloperUtilities::isChargeEUDigitalGoodsTax`.

+>Please note that this is not a robust solution to validating VAT number!
+In this implementation, we don't remove country-specific prefixes, etc. You will need to implement robustness in your production code!

 ## Files

 ### PHP